brmu22/brmu22/README.md

 # :thinking: What Am I Up To?
 - :clipboard: Currently:
-  - Finishing up my last year of Undergrad
+  - Finishing up my last year of undergrad
   - Building stuff on AWS
   - Working for a Fortune 500 company
+  - Revamping my GitHub :face_with_spiral_eyes:
 -----

 # :computer: Tech Stack